Supported models

 The catalogue

 GGUF sizes are at Q4_K_M (the only quantisation Ertas exports today, see Quantization).
+The GGUF is not the only artifact a run can produce: the LoRA adapter and, on paid plans, a full 16-bit safetensors model are separate downloads, and both are much larger than the GGUF column suggests.
+See File sizes and formats.
 "Free plan?" answers whether a Free-plan account can train this model; A10G models require Builder or higher.
+Sizes marked with ~ are estimates from the parameter count rather than measurements of a published GGUF.

 Llama family